cling-com/cling-sync/README.md

 Currently, the main focus is on supporting MacOS and Linux.
 It should work on Windows, but is not tested at the moment.

-The fact that `cling-sync` is written in plain Go (no CGO) and uses only the standard library with a few select `golang.org/x` dependencies should make it highly portable.
+The fact that everything but the CLI is written in plain Go (no CGO) and uses only the standard library with a few select `golang.org/x` dependencies should make it highly portable.

 ## Usage